Over the past few years, I’ve put together a few resources to help teachers toward better, saner teaching.

 I also wrote this ebook because many of the things I do in my classroom that incorporate the Common Core have, in some way or another, been shaped by the resources I’ve received for my classroom.
 Things like increasing student access to complex texts cost money, and this book shows how to get over the dollar hurdle.

-The Top 5 Books that Have Shaped My Teaching
+Some of the Top Books that Have Shaped My Teaching

 I’m not one of those teachers who can read 100 professional development books each year.
 Well, I can–but it doesn’t stick.
 All it does is stresses me out.